Search Merchandising: How to Increase Conversions, Sales and Profits Using Smarter Search Algorithms

 By incorporating search merchandising into your overall strategy, you’re not only much more likely to retain customers, but also move inventory, grow your profit margins and create an experience that entices shoppers to come back again and again.

-And if you’d like to see how your site search is performing and whether or not you’re giving your customers the best possible search experience on your e-commerce site, click here to get your FREE website search analysis.
+And if you’d like to see how your site search is performing and whether or not you’re giving your customers the best possible search experience on your eCommerce site, click here to get your FREE website search analysis, conducted by Search Experts.
 This detailed site search analysis will be performed individually for you by a dedicated site search expert.
 The report is designed to help you understand where users may be falling out of your funnel and help you reach and retain more customers through a smart, powerful on-site search solution.